 The Shropshire Ornithological Society (SOS) was formed in 1955 with the aims of encouraging the study and protection of birds in Shropshire and elsewhere, organising a wide range of activities and producing publications to this end, and co-operating with other bodies with similar aims.
 This website serves the needs of the branch of the Society in Church Stretton.
 All members of the SOS (and non-members) are welcome to take part in branch activities as well as the main activities of the Society.

 Indoor meetings are held from October to March (excluding December) on the fourth Monday of the month.
 The venue is The Methodist Church Hall, Watling Street, Church Stretton [MAP] and meetings commence at 7:30 p.m.
+The postcode for the hall location is SY6 7BG.
 Admission is free to members: non members are very welcome (admission £2, including refreshments).

 Indoor Meeting Programme

-The 2016-17 season is now over but the programmes for the next two seasons are well advanced (and are listed below).
+Speakers for the 2018-19 season have been finalised and a start has been made on the 2019-20 season.
 Why not put these dates in your calendar now to avoid missing these instructive and entertaining presentations?

 January 28, 2019.
-“From Alaska to Argentina: Wildlife through the Americas” (Mark Sisson)
+AGM followed by “From Alaska to Argentina: Wildlife through the Americas” (Mark Sisson)

 SOS (Church Stretton) Email List